xiGUAwanOU/tech-note/project-management/doxygen/create-a-doxyfile.md

 The Doxygen will generate a default `Doxyfile` in the working directory.

-Open the `Doxyfile` and edit the value of following keys:
+Open the `Doxyfile` and edit the value of following variabless (not all required, just frequently edited variables):

   * `PROJECT_NAME`: set to the correct project name;
   * `PROJECT_BRIEF`: write an introduction of the project;
   * `PROJECT_LOGO`: the name explains itself;